tomato42/tls13-spec/draft-ietf-tls-tls13.md

 ###  Server Configuration

-[TODO: Clean up the before and after messages.]
+[TODO: Clean up the messages this comes before and after]

 When this message will be sent: